What to see and what to do in Bohol, Philippines

 |Balilihan Spanish Belfry|

 Balilihan is 22 km.
 North of Tagbilaran.
-Balilihan can boast of its large number of waterfalls, including the Kawasan falls and Camugao falls.
-Camugao falls is located in barangay San Isidro, and Kawasan falls is some 5 kilometers from the center of Balilihan town.
+Balilihan can boast of its large number of waterfalls, including the Kawasan falls, Camugao falls and Kulang Kulang Falls.
+Camugao falls and Kulang Kulang Falls are located in barangay San Isidro, and Kawasan falls is some 5 kilometers from the center of Balilihan town.
 On top of Carmen hill, you can find yet another Spanish belfry, built in 1836 and inaugurated in 1846.
 This tower was also used as a watchtower to be able to give the villagers an early warning for marauders and other unwanted intruders.

 The Balilihan Spanish belfry on Our lady of mount Carmel hill after the earthquake